Oscar Eliason

-Oscar Eliason (1869–1899), known by the stage name Dante the Great, was an American illusionist and magician.
+Oscar Eliason (1869–1899), known by the stage name Dante the Great, was an American illusionist.

 Career in the United States

 Oscar Eliason was born in Salt Lake City, Utah, on 8 July 1869, the third of nine children of Mormon pioneers Olof Larsson Eliasson (1836–1920) and Ingar Emma Andersson (1838–1893), who had migrated to the United States from Sweden.
-He would claim that through his mother he was related to the Scottish professional magician John Henry Anderson (1814–1874), known as "Professor Anderson" and the "Wizard of the North".
-According to some reports, he was Anderson's grandson, or great-grandson.
+He would claim that through his mother, he was related to the Scottish professional magician John Henry Anderson (1814–1874), known as "Professor Anderson" and the "Wizard of the North".
+Oscar Eliason was also known for being an addict, specifically to some certain drugs and alcohol.
+He later passed away from an overdose, and research confirmed that he had died in his home in Utah, no one was alerted until a few days after his passing.
+According to some reports, he was Anderson's grandson or great-grandson.
 Certainly, aspects of Eliason's performances would have resemblances to Anderson's, and he would claim to have been coached as a child by his maternal grandfather.
-But he stated his mother's father was an amateur – and evidence proving a direct link with Anderson is lacking.
+But he stated his mother's father was an amateur, and evidence proving a direct link with Anderson is lacking.
 Census records indicate that only Oscar Eliason and his younger brother, Franklin (1878-?), survived childhood.
-Eliason began acting at St Marks school in Salt Lake City, and in his spare time entertained his friends by showing them magic tricks.
+Eliason began acting at St Mark's school in Salt Lake City, and in his spare time entertained his friends by showing them magic tricks.
 "I began conjuring as a small boy," he told an Australian reporter in 1899.
-After leaving school he took up an apprenticeship with his father, Olof, who taught him his trade of jewellery and watchmaking.
+After leaving school, he took up an apprenticeship with his father, Olof, who taught him his trade of jewellery and watchmaking.
 At the same time, Eliason would study performances of any magicians appearing at the Salt Lake Theatre, then try to replicate their tricks.
 According to Eliason, his father also "dabbled" in magic and was enthusiastic when he used the mechanical skills he'd learned to invent new tricks.
 Eliason later claimed his father was sceptical that he could make a living as a professional magician, but after impressing audiences as an amateur, it seemed an inevitable career path.